Expansion and Compression of Ideal Gases

 which leads to another equation which is satisfied during the expansion or compression of ideal gases:

 Let us now consider the work done during a polytropic expansion or compression.
-We know that the work done by a gas which is expanding from state to state is given by:
+We know that the work done by a gas which is expanding from state

 As this is a polytropic expansion, we also have that: